Seven7Up/opencv-installerForLinux/README.md

 ## For checking-chicken(lol):

-Lot of people like check anything before use.
+Lot of people like check everything before use it.
 No problem, few commands to run:

 ```shell
 git clone https://github.com/Seven-7Up/opencv-installerForLinux.git